The bloodthirsty hate the upright: but the just seek his soul.

 You are in a war.
 Which side are you on?
 You are in a war.
 Are you prepared for battle?
 It is here; it will get worse.
 The wicked of this world hate the righteous and want to get rid of them, but good men love the righteous and pursue their prosperity and friendship.

 From the beginning, in the first family on earth, this violent conflict was quickly visible, for Cain murdered his younger brother Abel.
 Why did Cain do such an evil and terrible thing?
-Because he loved sin, and he hated Abel for being good (I Jn 3:12).
+Because he loved sin, and he hated Abel for being better than him (I Jn 3:12).

 As hard as it is for some to comprehend such violent hatred, the murderous spirit of Satan still controls the hearts of the human race (John 8:44; Eph 2:1-3).
 Only God’s restraining hand keeps Satan from using the wicked against believers today (Ps 76:10).
 The hatred is burning viciously, but God has bound His enemy from most outward acts.
 However, the time for a loosing and bloodletting may be fast approaching (Rev 12:12-17; 20:7-9).